richardturnnidge/sketchIt/README.md

 A simple sketch experiment to print onto a thermal printer.

-Currently running at 9600 baud.
+Currently running at 9600 baud, but can be changed by pressing B.

 All written in Z80 Assembly.

 Latest version has a joystick/keyboard (arrows) tool to work like a classic Etch-a-Sketch for those who do not have a mouse.

-text input added.
+Text input added.

 Save/Load files added.